Mary Bishai

-Mary R. M. Bishai (born 1970) is an American physicist who is a Distinguished Scientist at Brookhaven National Laboratory.
-In 2023, she was elected spokesperson of Deep Underground Neutrino Experiment, and was made responsible for the 1,400 person collaboration.
-She was named a Fellow of the American Physical Society in 2015.
+Mary R. M. Bishai (born 1970) is an Egyptian-American physicist who is a Distinguished Scientist at Brookhaven National Laboratory.
+In 2023, she was elected co-spokesperson of Deep Underground Neutrino Experiment, and was made responsible for the 1,400 person collaboration.
+She was named a Fellow of the American Physical Society in 2014.

 Early life and education

 Bishai was born to a family of engineers.
 Her father had a PhD in electrical engineering and her grandfather was a science teacher.
 She grew up in Nigeria and Egypt and is of Egyptian descent.
 In 1985, she read a National Geographic magazine about particle physics experiments taking place at CERN, and decided that was what she wanted to work on.
 She was an undergraduate student in physics at University of Colorado Boulder, then moved to Purdue University for graduate studies, where she worked on the CLEO experiment at Cornell University.
 She worked on parity violations in the decays of charm-strange baryons.
 She was awarded the Purdue University George W. Tautfest Award, an award that honors outstanding physics graduate students.